Rolias/trello-helper/ReadMe.md

 **STEP 1:** You need to create an environment variable named `trelloHelper` and then store a string in it that looks like this:
 `{"appKey":"your app key","token":"your token value"}`
 **NOTE:** Don't create a JSON object, you want a string.
-The trello helper constructor will JSON.parse() the contents of that variable to create the needed JSON object.
+(The `JSON.stringify()` version of the JSON Object) The trello helper constructor will JSON.parse() the contents of that variable to create the needed JSON object.

 **STEP 2:** Call the trello helper constructor and tell it the environment variable already exists